-As the name implies, Invisalign trays are nearly invisible, allowing you to go throughout your daily activities with most people being unaware that you are undergoing orthodontic treatment!
+As the name implies, Invisalign trays are nearly invisible, allowing you to go throughout your daily activities, with most people unaware that you are undergoing orthodontic treatment!
 The aligners are custom-made for you, ensuring a perfect, comfortable fit.

-Of course one of the best perks of choosing Invisalign is being able to eat whatever you want!
+Of course, one of the best perks of choosing Invisalign is being able to eat whatever you want!
 Because you can take your aligners off while eating and drinking, you don’t have to worry about staying away from the foods that you love.
-Invisalign trays also don’t affect your oral hygiene routine like traditional braces do.
+Invisalign trays also don’t affect your oral hygiene routine as traditional braces do.
 You can brush and floss as you normally would!

 You also won’t have to worry about getting used to metal brackets that may cut into your cheeks and lips at the beginning of treatment or during sporting events.
 With Invisalign, you don’t have to sacrifice comfort to get the smile you’ve always wanted.

 As an Invisalign patient, you’ll generally have fewer office visits than those with traditional braces.
 So if you have a busy schedule but still want to improve your smile, Invisalign might be just the thing for you!

 Watch the video below to hear why Fred chose Invisalign over traditional braces.

 Talk To Us About Invisalign